visgl/react-map-gl/docs/upgrade-guide.md

 ## Upgrading to v7.0

 v7 is a complete rewrite of the library.
-It is redesigned to be fast, lightweight, fully typed, to behave the same and expose the same APIs as the wrapped map library, and to provide the maxium compatibility with third-party plugins.
+It is redesigned to be fast, lightweight, fully typed, to behave the same and expose the same APIs as the wrapped map library, and to provide the maximum compatibility with third-party plugins.
 To take advantages of these new features, you need to make some changes to your code that was previously depending on react-map-gl v5 and v6.

 > If you are using react-map-gl controls (`Marker`, `Popup`, `NavigationControl` etc.) with deck.gl's `ContextProvider`, do not upgrade to this version.
 The old approach no longer works with v7.
 We are moving the support for this use case to a new project that does not depend on mapbox.